 If you forget to put the uncooked frozen patties in the fridge to thaw overnight, no problem!
 One less thing for you to do.
 Just pop them in the air fryer and let them reheat while you get your coffee.

 How to reheat sausage patties

-To reheat these sausage patties that have been precooked, then frozen, just pop them in the air fryer at 370 °F (190 °C) for about 4 minutes.
+To reheat these sausage patties that have been precooked and then frozen, just pop them in the air fryer at 370 °F (190 °C) for about 4 minutes.

 If you’re in a real rush, then just pop the patties in the microwave for one minute and be on your way.

 If you’re using uncooked frozen patties, just follow the normal directions.
-If the patties haven’t reached an internal temperature of 160 °F (71 °C), then put them back in for a couple of minutes.
+If the patties haven’t reached an internal temperature of 160 °F (71 °C), put them back in for a few minutes.

 You can play around with the spices.
-I originally tried this breakfast sausage recipe with smoked paprika, but much preferred them with the hot paprika.
+I originally tried this breakfast sausage recipe with smoked paprika, but I much preferred it with the hot paprika.

 They’re spicy, but not overly so.
 If you want them with more of a kick, you can up the paprika to 2 teaspoons or add some red pepper flakes.

 Sure!
 These breakfast sausage patties are also great with a 50/50 mix of ground pork and ground beef.

 I haven’t tried them with ground chicken or turkey, but if anyone experiments and tries that out, I’d love to hear how it goes!
 Or give these Ground Chicken Sausage Patties a try.